mina-same/nextjs-prompt-app/README.md

-'The promptopia app is an open-source AI prompting tool for the modern world to discover, create and share creative prompts using NextJS & TailwindCSS & NextAuth & MongoDB check it from '
+`The promptopia app is an open-source AI prompting tool for the modern world to discover, create and share creative prompts using NextJS & TailwindCSS & NextAuth & MongoDB check it from `
 [here](https://promptopia-indol-three.vercel.app/)